 Wild About Dark Skies Festival

-All events will be led by local community groups and individuals passionate about the area’s Dark Skies.
+All events were led by local community groups and individuals passionate about the area’s Dark Skies.
+It was fantastic to see hundreds of people coming together and connecting with the beauty and tranquillity of the High Weald National Landscape.

 The Wild About Dark Skies Festival is supported by the High Weald National Landscape Partnership and sponsored by Lund Trust.